-Important points to know regarding your Mortgage Protection policy
+Important points to know about a mortgage protection policy

-- You will not be covered for any claims related to a an injury or illness that you received medical consultation for in the months before you purchased the policy
+- You will generally not be covered for any claims related to an injury or illness that you received medical consultation for in the months before you purchased the policy.

-- Involuntary unemployment cover is not available if you are employed in a permanent part time, casual, contract or temporary capacity for less that 20 hours per week or if you are a sole trader working less than 20 hours per week
+- Involuntary unemployment cover is usually not available if you are employed in a permanent part time, casual, contract or temporary capacity for less than 20 hours per week or if you are a sole trader working less than 20 hours per week.

 - Cover may only be available up to a maximum loan value.